nesaku/BiblioReads/README.md

 ### How Did You Come Up With The Name?

-The "Biblio" in _BiblioReads_ comes from the prefix _biblio-_ meaning book and "Reads" comes from the ending of GoodReads which is what this website is an alternative front-end for.
+The "Biblio" in _BiblioReads_ comes from the prefix _biblio-_ meaning book and "Reads" comes from the ending of Goodreads which is what this website is an alternative front-end for.

 ### What Do You Do With My Data?